imaizume/tex-sources/README.md

 That's All!

-You can covert any source of latex anywhere in this repogitory.
+You can covert any source of latex anywhere in this repository.

 Just copy recursively and make your own latex sources!